About: St. Louis city

 - Each neighborhood's report page includes a "total crime by month" chart and two "year-over-year change" charts.

-- We fix the scale of these charts so that they are the same on every neighborhood report page in St. Louis city.
+- We fix the scale of these charts so that the scale is the same on every neighborhood report page in St. Louis city.
 Doing this allows readers to compare the charts visually from page to page.
 This design choice also helps avoid exaggerating small numbers in places with little crime.